 YouTube—it’s the platform we love to hate (or is that TikTok now)?
-You’re probably aware that YouTube serves a purpose for your business but aren’t exactly sure how to leverage the platform to grow your audience and ultimately, your business.
-Don’t worry, because we are here to help you learn how to drive traffic to your YouTube channel.
+You’re probably aware that YouTube serves a purpose for your business, but maybe you aren’t exactly sure how to leverage the platform to grow your audience and ultimately your business.
+Don’t worry: We are here to teach you how to drive traffic to your YouTube channel.

-First, you need to choose topics that will attract more viewers to your video content on YouTube.
-The algorithm will love you if you keep people on the platform longer, so that’s always the number one goal.
+First, you need to choose topics that will attract more viewers in your target audience to your video content on YouTube.
+The algorithm will love you if you keep people on the platform longer, so you’ll want to create videos that people enjoy watching.
 Here are some topics to try on for size.

 Start by doing your own Google search for what your business does.
 For this example, let’s use “get a mortgage.”